DANS-KNAW/dd-dataverse-ingest/docs/description.md

 1. If the bag is a first-version bag, creates a dataset in Dataverse using the metadata in `dataset.yml`, otherwise updates the existing dataset metadata using the metadata in `dataset.yml`.
 2. Executes the actions in `edit.yml` if it exists:
-    * Delete the files listed in `delete`.
+    * Delete the files listed in `deleteFiles`.
-    * Replace the files listed in `replace`.
+    * Replace the files listed in `replaceFiles`.
+    * Add the files listed in `addRestrictedFiles`, with restricted access.
-3. Adds files not replaced by `edit.yml` to the dataset.
+3. Adds files not replaced or added by `edit.yml` to the dataset.
 4. Updates the metadata of the files in the dataset using the metadata in `files.yml`.
 5. Executes the actions in `role-assignments.yml` if it exists:
     * Delete the role assignments listed in `delete`.